 - Technology and innovation – We are training students for careers that don’t even exist yet.
 We need spaces that will allow us to quickly adapt to industry needs.

 - Strategic planning – Upgrades of facilities to meet student needs happen every year.
 The FMP addresses needs in a long-range, strategic manner and avoids reactionary short-term solutions.

-The final plan will be submitted to the District Board for acceptance in September 2018.
+The final plan has been accepted by the Madison College District Board of Trustees.
 More about the plan can be found on our YouTube page.